How to configure workspaces

 Set a connection mode

-Control how jailoc attach connects to the running container:
+Control how jailoc connects to the running container:

 [workspaces.myproject]